We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Not only do movie companies have their strong grip on you inside the theater, but they make sure to take it outside as well.
 You can’t go into pop-culture store without seeing tons of Marvel and DC-themed apparel, trinkets, toys, posters, and more.
 All of it has no purpose other than to keep you coming back to the theater to watch a movie with the same plot and actors.

-The Superhero Trend Is Bound to Burn Out
+The Superhero Trend Is Burning Out

 I’m honestly surprised that this superhero trend hasn’t ended yet.
 It’s been going strong for about two decades and shows no signs of stopping.
 I just wonder what trend will come along to replace the superhero concept.